2026 Last Frost Date Map: Is Your Frost Date Changing?

 How to Read the Map

-The map is divided into three color‑coded areas.
-Use your location’s color to understand how the timing of the last spring frost may compare to the long‑term average:
+The map is divided into three colors.
+Find your location’s color to see whether your last spring frost is expected earlier (green), near-normal (yellow), or later (blue) than the long-term average.

 ColorMeaningDescription